0

 • Changes in oral microbiome: Hormonal changes can shift the balance of good and bad bacteria in your mouth, tipping the scale toward pathogenic strains that promote gum disease.

-🧠 But it’s not just about your gums—because what happens in your mouth doesn't stay in your mouth.
+But it's not just about your gums — because what happens in your mouth doesn't stay in your mouth.

 Here's how it works:

-🧬 Other Health Links Worth Noting
+Other Systemic Connections Worth Noting

-💡 So, What Can You Do?
+So, What Can You Do?

-🪥 Oral Hygiene Upgrades
+Oral Hygiene Upgrades

 • Brush 2–3 times daily with a soft-bristled brush